Last updated: November 23, 2025

 5. Price Rate of Change strategy in Forex

-An indicator is only valuable when it’s part of a well-defined trading strategy.
+An indicator is only valuable when it’s part of a well-defined forex trading strategy.
 A strategy provides rules for entry, exit, and risk management, which is what separates disciplined trading from gambling.
-Let’s walk through two simple yet effective strategies that you can use as a starting point for incorporating the ROC indicator into your own trading.
+Let’s walk through two simple yet effective strategies that traders can use as a starting point for incorporating the ROC indicator into their own trading.

 5.1.
 Strategy 1: The trend-following zero-line crossover